webyda/skick/README.md

 ### Defining Actors
-Actors in Skick are defined in *synchronous* declarative functions which are registered with a special *shard* actor (conveniently hidden away in the Skick object).
+Actors in Skick are defined in *synchronous* declarative functions which are registered by a special *shard* actor (conveniently hidden away in the Skick object).
 The actor is instantiated by this shard actor when it is needed.
 The creation process proceeds in the following steps: